 - Pallet quality and consistency is key.
 CHEP or GMA style pallets are recommended.
 Recycled pallets with 3 bottom boards are not going to work as well.
 Additionally, many different styles of pallets will likely be an issue.
 We can offer full width rollers for special types of pallets (like plastic pod ones), but it is difficult to mix pallet types within a lane.
 At 3D we prefer to test all pallet types prior to manufacturing to ensure we have the right product specified.

 - Performance – even in the best situations pallets still may hang-up.
 Your customer needs to know this and be instructed on how to deal with a pallet hang-up.

-Weight range is also important.
+- Weight range is also important when considering a deep lane pallet flow system.
 You cannot put a 200 pound pallet in a lane designed to control 3000 pound loads – it will simply come to a stop on the heavy duty brake.
 Generally speaking, weight ranges of no more than 1000 pounds between the lightest and heaviest are best.
 Of course, certain lanes could be dedicated to low weight or high weight pallets, but this reduces flexibility and may result in more honeycombing.

-Of course, given the right application, good pallet quality and a good layout, pallet flowrack can be a very effective way to save space, improve productivity and ensure First-in First-out.
+Of course, given the right application, good pallet quality and a good layout, deep lane pallet flow racks can be a very effective way to save space, improve productivity and ensure First-in First-out.
 If you partner with 3D Storage Systems, we will help you develop the solution and work with you from start to finish to ensure all the details are taken care of – resulting in a successful installation that you can be proud of.